Na navigaci | Klávesové zkratky

 }

-• We discuss reading and writing properties
+• We consistently talk about reading and writing properties

 • We have the readonly modifier

-• We use @property-read and @property-write annotations
+• In phpDoc, we find @property-read and @property-write annotations

 class Person